syogod/GoodyRecon/README.md

 # GoodyRecon

-GoodyRecon is an automated reconnaissance tool designed to help security professionals and enthusiasts quickly enumerate open ports and services on a target, and perform further actions such as directory brute-forcing, subdomain enumeration, vhost scanning, and HTTP analysis.
+GoodyRecon is an automated reconnaissance tool designed to help security professionals and enthusiasts quickly enumerate open ports and services on a target, and perform further actions such as directory brute-forcing, subdomain enumeration, vhost scanning, robots.txt checking, and HTTP analysis.

 ## Features